antofuller/configaformers/README.md

 ```

 ## Features on the way...
+1. Revamp rearrange module
+2. Product-Key memories
-1. Create more prebuilt blocks
+3. Create more prebuilt blocks
-2. Improve attention offset helpers
+4. Improve attention offsets and masking
-3. Add more experiments
-4. Experiment with Triton for speed-up
+5. Experiment with Triton for speed-up